Parlor, Bedroom and Bath (1931 film)

 Parlor, Bedroom and Bath is an American pre-Code comedy film starring Buster Keaton, released by Metro-Goldwyn Mayer in 1931.
-It was Keaton's third talking picture, after his successful silent career.
+It was Keaton's third talking picture after his successful silent career.

 The film was released in the United Kingdom as Romeo in Pyjamas.
 Two foreign-language versions were made at the same time: Buster se marie in French, and Casanova wider Willen in German.

 It is the remake of a 1920 film of the same name, based on the play by Charles William Bell and Mark Swan, which opened on Broadway in New York City on Christmas Eve, 1917 and ran for 232 performances.

 Parlor, Bedroom and Bath was filmed partly at Keaton's own house.
-The film is in the public domain and can be downloaded from the Internet.
+The film is in the public domain due to the copyright not being renewed.